Stanley Brown (cricketer, born 1885)

-Stanley Eric Vincent Brown (28 August 1885 – 21 January 1945) was a New Zealand doctor and sportsman.
+Stanley Eric Vincent Brown (28 August 1885 – 21 January 1945) was a New Zealand doctor and professional sportsman.
 He played one first-class cricket match for the Southland cricket team during the 1917–18 team and captained the team in other representative matches.

 Brown was a surgeon who worked particularly in the field of orthopaedic surgery during World War I. He served in the New Zealand Medical Corps at the end of the war and spent most of his life practicing medicine at Invercargill in the Southland Region of New Zealand.
 He was also a noted vocalist and conductor, and played rugby union during his youth.

 Early life and education

-Brown was born at Temuka in South Canterbury in 1885, the son of Elijah Brown an ironmonger and timber merchant.
+Brown was born at Temuka in South Canterbury in 1885, the son of Elijah Brown, an ironmonger and timber merchant.
 He was educated at Waitaki Boys' High School in Oamaru before going on to study medicine at the University of Otago School of Medicine in Dunedin.
 After qualifying in 1908, he took up a position at Wellington Hospital as a house officer for two years before moving to England to further his studies in London in 1910.